 You’ll see a list of your recently purchased and played games, but you can search your entire Steam library using the search box at the bottom of the window.
 In our example, we’ll search for “Left 4 Dead,” which reveals the Left 4 Dead 2 Beta we wish to remove.

 Here’s where things can get tricky.
-If the game you’re trying to remove was a single, standalone purchase, you’re all set.
-But if the game is part of certain bundles or discounted packages, Steam will require you to remove all of the games in that bundle in order to remove just the one undesired title.
+You’re all set if the game you’re trying to remove was a single, standalone purchase.
+But if the game is part of certain bundles or discounted packages, Steam will require you to remove all the games in that bundle.

-In our example, our Steam account acquired the Left 4 Dead 2 Beta in July 2011 as part of a bundle that included the full versions of both Left 4 Dead and Left 4 Dead 2.
-In order to remove the Left 4 Dead 2 Beta from our Steam library, we’re required to also permanently remove access to both full games in the series.
-Bummer.
+In our example, our Steam account acquired the Left 4 Dead 2 Beta in July 2011 as part of a bundle that included the full versions of Left 4 Dead and Left 4 Dead 2.
+We must permanently remove access to both full games in the series to remove the Left 4 Dead 2 Beta from our Steam library.

-For the sake of this tip, and because we never play these particular games anymore, we’ll select OK, remove the listed games from my account permanently.
-You’ll receive a brief confirmation message and when you head back to your Steam library, you’ll see that the game(s) are gone.
+For the sake of this tip, and because we never play these particular games anymore, we’ll select OK and permanently remove the listed games from my account.
+You’ll receive a brief confirmation message, and when you head back to your Steam library, you’ll see that the game(s) are gone.